-- 1) When the object reaches a maximum position (either above or below the equilibrium point), the velocity should be 0 at that instant. - 2) When the object reaches a maximum position (either above or below the equilibrium point), the acceleration should be at an extreme.
-In other words, the acceleration should be at its maximum positive or maximum negative value (depending on the direction of the spring restoring force at that instant). - 3) When the object is at the equilibrium position (moving through it), the velocity should be at a maximum.
-In other words, the velocity should be at its maximum positive or maximum negative value (depending on whether it is moving up or down at that instant). - 4) When the object is at the equilibrium position (moving through it), the acceleration should be 0 at that instant.
-This is because the spring is back to a length where its spring restoring force is equal to the gravitational force on the object.
+1) When the object reaches a maximum position (either above or below the equilibrium point), the velocity should be 0 at that instant.

+2) When the object reaches a maximum position (either above or below the equilibrium point), the acceleration should be at an extreme.
+In other words, the acceleration should be at its maximum positive or maximum negative value (depends on the direction of the spring restoring force at that instant)

+3) When the object is at the equilibrium position (moving through it), the velocity should be at a maximum.
+In other words, the velocity should be at its maximum positive or maximum negative value (depends on whether it is moving up or down at that instant)

+4) When the object is at the equilibrium position (moving through it), the acceleration should be 0 at that instant.
+This is because the spring is back to a length where its restoring force is equal to the gravitational force on the object.

 It is also worth noting that once the spring-mass system is set into motion, we expect that the total mechanical energy, E, of the system should be conserved.
-For small oscillations, we can ignore the gravitational potential energy and approximate the total mechanical energy in the spring-mass system as the sum of kinetic energy ( $KE = \frac{1}{2} mv^2$ ) and the spring potential energy ( $PE{spring} = \frac{1}{2} kx^2$ ):
+This is because the spring restoring force is a conservative force, like the gravitational force.
+For small oscillations, we can ignore the gravitational potential energy and approximate the total energy in the spring-mass system as where x is the amount of compression or stretch of the spring measured from the equilibrium position.
+This means that during the motion, x will never be bigger than A, the amplitude of the motion.